csev/cc4e/book/chap03.md

 3.2 If-Else
 -----------

-The `if—else` statement is used to make decisions.
+The `if-else` statement is used to make decisions.
 Formally, the syntax is

     if (expression)